Gautamshahi/SimpleText-Track-Task-3-Research-Area-Classification/README.md

 ### Training Set

-The training set contains:
+The training set contains (12301 records):
 - Input data
 - Ground-truth labels (`field_area` and `discipline_area`)

 ### Test Set

-The test set contains:
+The test set contains (3106 records):
 - Input data only

 Ground-truth labels for the test set are hidden and used exclusively for evaluation.